 ‘Dead and wounded’ in attack near Turkey’s Ankara, minister says

-Turkey’s interior minister says a number of people are dead and wounded after an attack on the premises of the Turkish aerospace and defence company TUSAS.
+Three people have been killed and five others wounded in an attack on the headquarters of Turkey’s aerospace and defence company TUSAS near the capital Ankara, a local official has confirmed.

-Ali Yerlikaya did not provide further details on the attack on Turkish Aerospace Industries, located on the outskirts of the capital, Ankara.
+Selim Cirpanoglu, the mayor of Kahramankazan province, provided the details during an interview with the Turkish TV channel Tele1.
+Turkey’s interior minister, Ali Yerlikaya, had earlier announced the attack had resulted in multiple casualties.

-“A terrorist attack was carried out against the Turkish Aerospace Industries Ankara Kahramankazan facilities,” he wrote in a social media post.
+“A terrorist attack was carried out against the Turkish Aerospace Industries Ankara Kahramankazan facilities,” Yerlikaya wrote in a social media post, without providing further details.

 Footage from the scene broadcast by local media initially showed huge clouds of smoke and a large fire raging at the site in Kahramankazan, a small town some 40 kilometres (25 miles) north of Ankara.
 Media have reported a loud explosion at the site and showed footage of an exchange of gunfire there.